Oslo Mosquito raid (1942): Preparation

-In order to shorten the mission distance, the four aircraft were flown to RAF Leuchars in Fife, Scotland, where they were refuelled and loaded with 8 delayed action 1000 lb bombs, each aircraft having 2.
+In order to shorten the mission distance, the four aircraft were flown to RAF Leuchars in Fife, Scotland, where they were refuelled and loaded with eight delayed action 1000 lb bombs, each aircraft having two.

 The operation

-The operation began in the early afternoon of 25 September when 4 Mosquitos of 105 Squadron took off from Leuchars.
-They had to travel a distance of 1100 mi with a flying time of 4.75 hours, making it the longest mission flown with Mosquitos to date.
-The bombers crossed the North Sea at heights of less than 100 ft to avoid interception by enemy aircraft and navigated by dead reckoning.
-Each aircraft was armed with two 1000 lb bombs with an eight-second delayed action fuse, since in such a low level attack the bombs had the potential to damage the aircraft that dropped them.
+The operation began in the early afternoon of 25 September when four Mosquitos of 105 Squadron took off from Leuchars.
+They flew 1100 mi in 4.75 hours, the longest mission flown with Mosquitos to date.
+The bombers crossed the North Sea at less than 100 ft to avoid interception by enemy aircraft and navigated by dead reckoning.
+Each aircraft was armed with two 1000 lb bombs with an eight-second delayed action fuse, since in such a low level attack the bombs could damage the aircraft if they exploded earlier.

-As the Mosquitos were making their way to Oslo along the Skagerak, they were spotted and four Fw 190s were informed that four twin-engine bombers have been spotted, they immediately scrambled but only Klein's and Unteroffizer Fenten's aircraft were equipped with integral starters; ten minutes after taking off, they spotted the Mosquitos and assumed they were Douglas Bostons.
+The Mosquitos were spotted as they flew to Oslo along the Skagerrak.
+Four Fw 190s were scrambled but only Klein's and Unteroffizer Fenten's aircraft were equipped with integral starters.
+Ten minutes after taking off they spotted the Mosquitos and assumed they were Douglas Bostons.

-Unaware of the danger, the Mosquitos clearly identified the target due to the good weather and went in, dropping all their bombs, with the pilots noting they all landed near the target, with Parry believing he scored a direct hit, but the Fw 190s finally managed to catch up with them as this was happening.
+Unaware of the danger, the Mosquitos identified their target in the good weather and approached, dropping all their bombs, with the pilots noting they all landed near the target, with Parry believing he scored a direct hit.
+The Fw 190s caught up with them as this was happening.